13. THE TELESCOPIC EYE

-Since the image formed by the objective is subjected to its diffraction, any point in it is replaced by diffraction pattern formed by the objective.
-For 0.55μ wavelength, angular size of the Airy disc formed by the objective is 4.6/D in arc minutes, for aperture diameter D in mm.
-The same relation applies to the eye, if D is replaced by the effective eye aperture E. If eye is looking at the image of the objective directly, E is much smaller than D, and diffraction disc formed by the objective is always effectively a point-source for the eye.
-Through the eyepiece, effective aperture of the eye equals the exit pupil of the eyepiece, or E=EP/F, where F is the telescope focal ratio.
-The corresponding angular Airy disc size is 4.6F/EP.
-This is larger than Airy disc of the objective 4.6/D by a factor of /EP, where is the telescope focal length.
-Since this is the ratio defining telescope magnification, the magnified angular diffraction pattern of the objective, subtended at infinity in the eyepiece, equals angular diffraction pattern of the telescopic eye.
+Since the object image formed by the objective is subjected to its diffraction, every object point in it is replaced by a diffraction pattern formed by the objective.
+For 0.55μ wavelength, the true angular size of the Airy disc formed by the objective is 4.6/D in arc minutes, for aperture diameter D in mm.
+The same relation applies to the final image formed in the eye, corrected by the factor of magnification.
+The corresponding apparent angular Airy disc size is 4.6F/fEP.
+This is larger than Airy disc of the objective 4.6/D by a factor of f/f EP - equaling telescope magnification - where f is the telescope focal length.

 As long as the exit pupil is smaller than eye pupil,

 there is no additional diffrection effect for the image formed on the retina.

 It is because the exit pupil wavefront, as small as it is, is